Don't Bother to Knock (1961 film): Production

 The film was based on a book called Love from Everybody which Richard Todd thought was funny; he arranged for it to be optioned by his own company, Haileywood Films.
 Associated British agreed to finance and the NFFC provided 40% of the budget.
-He wrote "From the very beginning Don’t Bother to Knock was an enjoyable picture ~ to make, partly because of its amusing story line, partly because we were a very happy company, and not least because we were always surrounded by a carefully selected bevy of beautiful woman."
+He wrote "From the very beginning Don’t Bother to Knock was an enjoyable picture to make, partly because of its amusing story line, partly because we were a very happy company, and not least because we were always surrounded by a carefully selected bevy of beautiful woman."

 Critical reception

 Todd said the film "was hammered by the press" and was not a commercial success, in part because it was released in summer when the weather was very good.

 The Monthly Film Bulletin wrote: "Despite an elegant wardrobe, pretty faces, and the contemporary trappings of an unusually chic and sunny Edinburgh, this isn't even one of sophisticated comedy's poor relations.
 The basic joke of having all a man's affairs catch up on him at once might have made a snappy one-set stage farce.
 But here the humour is wan, the continuity fragmentary, and the characterisation without interest.
 Richard Todd, whose own production this is, seems a shade too mature and world-weary for the slick roué he plays, so that at moments he becomes an unintended figure of pathos in his compulsive philanderings."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This is a leaden romp that starts out smug and ends up tasteless.
 Richard Todd looks uncomfortable as the philandering travel agent who discovers, to girlfriend June Thorburn's horror, that all his European flirtations have arrived at his Edinburgh home at once.
 Thanks to Geoffrey Unsworth and Anne V. Coates respectively, it has better photography and editing than it deserves."

+Variety wrote: "Richard Todd, who has scored many successes in fairly serious screen roles, has now branched out into production on his own account, and not unnaturally starring himself in his first effort.
+He has chosen a light, flippant comedy.
+It would be over-loyal to rate it as more than a qualified success.
+The film is amiable, harmless, but lacking in witty bite, with situations mostly predictable."